“This is Crimson Cup” Video Explores Our Focus on GoodNovember 4, 2022 (Published: June 20, 2021)

 From our Columbus, Ohio headquarters, we support over 350 independent coffee houses, grocers, college and universities, restaurants and food service operations across 30 states, Guam and Bangladesh.

-Now celebrating our 30th anniversary, Crimson Cup has helped over 200 entrepreneurs learn how to open coffee shops serving their local communities.
+Now celebrating our 30th anniversary, Crimson Cup has helped hundreds of entrepreneurs in 30 states learn how to open a coffee shop in their local communities.
 At least 20 more plan to open in 2021.

 We also maintain direct trade relationships with over 50 smallholder coffee farmers.
 Our sustainability and coffee buying teams travel over 100,000 miles annually to forge relationships and source outstanding coffees.